lorin/resilience-engineering/intro.md

 accidents occur because the system migrates across a dangerous boundary, and this migration occurs during the course of normal work.

-Here is a depiction of the dmodel from that paper:
+Here is a depiction of the model from that paper:

 ![boundary](boundary.png)